RobecoSAM SDG High Yield Bonds FH EUR

 Inception date fund

-Sander Bus is Co-Head of the Credit team and Lead Portfolio Manager Global High Yield Bonds.
+Sander Bus is CIO and Lead Portfolio Manager Global High Yield Bonds.
 He has been dedicated to High Yield at Robeco since 1998.
 Previously, Sander worked for two years as a Fixed Income Analyst at Rabobank where he started his career in the industry in 1996.
 He holds a Master's in Financial Economics from Erasmus University Rotterdam and he is a CFA® charterholder.
 Christiaan Lever is Portfolio Manager High Yield and Emerging Credits in the Credit team.
 Before assuming this role in 2016, he was Financial Risk Manager at Robeco, focusing on market risk, counterparty risk and liquidity risk within fixed Income markets.
 Christiaan has been active in the industry since 2010.
 He holds a Master's in Quantitative Finance and in Econometrics from Erasmus University Rotterdam.
 RobecoSAM SDG High Yield Bonds is managed within Robeco’s credit team, which consists of nine portfolio managers and twenty-three credit analysts.
 The portfolio managers are responsible for the construction and management of the credit portfolios, whereas the analysts cover the team’s fundamental research.
 Our analysts have long term experience in their respective sectors which they cover globally.
 Each analyst covers both investment grade and high yield, providing them an information advantage and benefiting from inefficiencies that traditionally exist between the two segmented markets.
 Furthermore, the credit team is supported by three dedicated quantitative researchers and four fixed income traders.
 On average, the members of the credit team have an experience in the asset management industry of seventeen years, of which eight years with Robeco.